thangacodes/monitoring/grafana-loki/readme.md

-# Standalone EC2 Grafana, Loki, Alloy and Nginx
+### Standalone EC2 Grafana, Loki, Alloy and Nginx:

 Terraform project for deploying an observability stack on a single **Amazon Linux 2023 x86_64 EC2 instance**: